amyinorbit/amyinorbit.github.io/_posts/2017-01-16-orbitvm-diary-5.md

 date: 2017-01-16 22:00:00
 layout: post
 series: "OrbitVM Diaries"
+redirect_from: /post/orbitvm-diary-5/
 excerpt_separator: <!--more-->
 ---

 I have discussed function invocation in Orbit before, but then it was all about [resolving functions][1] and handing control.
 This part is (I think) done. like I'd said [last time][2], I've gone with a hybrid message/direct dispatch system.
 On first invocation, the function is resolved by name, in a hashmap.
 The bytecode is then doctored so that future invocations are just a matter of following a pointer to the function's bytecode ([code on github][3]).